rich1126/mrmath/README.md

 Here is a minimum working example for using Asymptote with `vtwo`.
 The general format is `vec1.draw(ctx, vec2)` which draws `vec1` on the asymptote context `ctx`, with origin `vec2`.

-You can also use `vec.label(ctx, string, direction)` where `string` is a valid LaTeX-type string defining the label text, and direction is a cardinal direction.
+You can also use `vec.label(ctx, string, origin, direction)` where `string` is a valid LaTeX-type string defining the label text, origin is the origin of where you're drawing the vector (so you can label vectors arbitrarily), and direction is a cardinal direction.
 Currently the direction is relative to the mid-point of the vector.

 ```python
 from mrmath import *